 A child's confidence level can very much affect the effort that they make to succeed.
 I aim to help kids see that they can understand and then they tend to try harder as they realise it is achievable.
 We make many small steps and together this becomes progress.

 My own personal experiences is impacted by being the parent of a dyslexic child who after huge effort and remediation later went on to be selected to join Scholarship English in her final year of High School.
 Knowing what is possible for those with dyslexia is what motivates and inspires me to offer the best possible service to all my customers.

 The environment at ExtraordinaryKids is a quiet and purposeful one.
-It has been compared to Montessori because students are highly engaged in their learning and using materials that are hands on and can help them to understand better.
+It has been compared to Montessori because students are highly engaged in their learning and using materials that are hands on and can help them to fully understand better.
 My aim is to take the frustration out of learning and show all students that through their commitment and hard work they will be able to reach their goals.